-CHALLENGES Multiple contaminant source zones over many acres and large commingled solvent and petroleum constituent groundwater plumes under numerous buildings present technical challenges that must be overcome.
+Multiple contaminant source zones over many acres and large commingled solvent and petroleum constituent groundwater plumes under numerous buildings present technical challenges that must be overcome.

 The restoration strategy has required several modifications throughout the remediation process.
 A few areas have not seen adequate reductions in contaminant levels.
 The aforementioned areas were addressed by injections of emulsified vegetable oil substrates (EOS) in 2016 and 2017.
 These injections stimulated the subsurface microbial populations and accelerated the remediation of the remaining contaminants.
 A monitoring well was also installed on the northeastern corner of the Navy apron to address a potential chlorinated solvent source area.

+PERFORMANCE-BASED APPROACH

-PERFORMANCE-BASED APPROACH A performance-based restoration (PBR) contract for ST-14 (grouped with SS-22) was awarded in 2005.
-Objectives of this PBC were to prevent further migration of plumes, eliminate/treat identified source areas, and to degrade contaminants in the groundwater.
+A performance-based restoration (PBR) contract for ST-14 (grouped with SS-22) was awarded in 2005.
+Objectives of this PB were to prevent further migration of plumes, eliminate/treat identified source areas, and to degrade contaminants in the groundwater.
 The overall goal was to return groundwater quality to beneficial use within a reasonable timeframe.
 The remedy was successfully designed and installed during that PBR contract, which expired in 2011.
-However, JBA still has significant environmental liability associated with ST-14.
+However, JBA still had significant environmental liability associated with ST-14.

-The Air Force awarded a new PBR contract in 2011 to ensure that the effectiveness of the remedy is improved and the remedial objectives are achieved within the timeframe decided upon in the Record of Decision (ROD).
+The Air Force awarded a new PBR contract in 2011 to ensure that the effectiveness of the remedy is improved, and the remedial objectives are achieved within the timeframe decided upon in the Record of Decision (ROD).
 This process began with an update to the Conceptual Site Model (CSM) in 2013, followed by a re-evaluation of the Remedial Design (RD).
-RA-O is ongoing at the site, and in 2015 the ROD was modified to substitute biosparging for ORC injection in the area around Bldg 3487.
-In 2015, indoor air samples collected in Bldg 3487 detected VOCs in the indoor air space.
-As a result, cracks in the flooring of Bldg 3487 were sealed which addressed the indoor air quality issues.
-Bldg 3487 is now unoccupied and scheduled for demolition.
-Air sampling associated with Bldg 3487 is now unnecessary and the biosparge system can run unabated.
+RA-O is ongoing at the site.
+In 2015, the ROD was modified to substitute biosparging for ORC injection in the area around Bldg.
+3487.
+In 2015, indoor air samples collected in Bldg.
+3487 detected VOCs in the indoor air space.
+As a result, cracks in the flooring of Bldg.
+3487 were sealed which addressed the indoor air quality issues.
+Bldg.
+3487 is now unoccupied and scheduled for demolition.
+Air sampling associated with Bldg.
+3487 is now unnecessary and the biosparge system can run unabated.
 Site Closure (SC) is currently anticipated by 2040 or later.
-RISK DRIVERS Contaminants: TCE, carbon tetrachloride and petroleum constituents Impacted Media: Groundwater Exposure Pathways Completed: Human (construction worker) and Ecological Drainage: Cabin Creek Current Land Use/Surface Cover: Administrative, industrial, and open space Reasonably Anticipated Land Use: Administrative, industrial, and open space Risk: Medium
+JBA still has significant environmental liability associated with ST-14.
+A new Optimized Remediation Contract (ORC) was awarded in early 2020.